colganmusictech/handbook/docs/calendar.md

 Masterclasses are from 2:30 to 4:00 on the following days:

-- Sep 19: Trilogy Sound Studio - Topic: Music Production
+- Sep 19: Trilogy Sound Studio - Topic: Music Business - Sarah Benrazek, Erin Wallace, Sean Harris
-- Nov 21: Trilogy Sound Studio - Topic: Live Engineering
+- Nov 21: Trilogy Sound Studio - Topic: Music Production - Erin Wallace, Sean Harris, Matthew Faunda
-- Feb 04: Trilogy Sound Studio - Topic: Music Business
+- Feb 04: Trilogy Sound Studio - Topic: Audio Engineering - Erin Wallace, Benji Cooper, Matthew Faunda

   [Trilogy Sound Studio](https://trilogysoundstudio.com/) will facilitate a series of 3 of 90-minute live presentation on the specific topic mentioned above.
 They will curate a discussion about the music production process, provide music industry insights and moderate a student Q&A session.
 The discussion will draw from real experiences and touch up on careers in the industry, namely in music production, audio engineering, music business, and what it takes to get into those fields.
 The presentation will include the following representatives from Trilogy: Sarah Benrazek (Owner/CEO), Erin Anthony (Owner/CTO/Producer & Mastering Engineer), Matthew Faunda (Instructor/Arranger/Composer), Benji Cooper (Mixing/Mastering Engineer)